trilitech/tezos-developer-docs/src/pages/tutorials/create-an-nft/index.md

          tznft add-alias my-account $TEZOS_PRIVATE_KEY
          ```

+      1. Add funds to the new wallet by going to the Ghostnet faucet at <https://faucet.ghostnet.teztnets.xyz/>, pasting the wallet's hash in the "Or fund any address" field, and clicking a button to request tokens.
+      The wallet needs tokens to pay the fees to create the collection and mint the tokens on Ghostnet.

 1. Create the collection on the testnet.
 The command is the same as for the sandbox, and you can create a new collection file or use the file from the sandbox.
 Similarly, you can use the same collection because `tznft` keeps aliases separate on different networks, but be sure not to get the aliases confused.